0cjs/sedoc/8bit/conn/joystick.md

 ### MSX

 - Joystick direction switches and buttons short to pin 8 ("COMmon").
+This is actually a PIO output pin (IOB5) that is set low when reading the joystick switches; pins 1-4,6-7 are PIO inputs (IOA0-5) with external 10k pullups that are overridden when shorted to IOB5.
-- When paddle poll is requested (BIOS `PDL` function), a TTL high pulse is triggered on pin 8 ("STRobe out"); each paddle should return a TTL high pulse on pins 1, 2, 3, 4, 6, 7 of 10-3000 μs indicating the level of the paddle.
+- Paddles should hold pins 1-4,6-7 (up to 6 paddles) low.
+When paddle poll is requested (BIOS `PDL` function), a TTL high pulse is triggered on pin 8 ("STRobe out"); on this rising edge each paddle should return a TTL high pulse of 10-3000 μs on its pin indicating the position of the paddle.
 This can be done with a 74LS123 by putting a .04 μF cap across `Cext` and `Rext` and a 150 kΩ pot between Vcc and `Rext`.
 - See §1.4.6 (p.
 27) and §1.4.7 (p.
 28) of the Sony MSX Technical Handbook.